fadeoutsoftware/WASDI/docs/InsideWasdi/AddDataProvider.rst

 			"supportedPlatforms":["Sentinel-1","Sentinel-2"]
 		}

-*name* is the unique code.
+* **name** is the unique code of the data provider

-*parserConfig* and *adapterConfig* are 2 possible specific config file that can be used by the Data Provider, one for the QueryExecutor and the other for the Provider Adapter.
+* **parserConfig** and **adapterConfig** are 2 possible specific config file that can be used by the Data Provider, one for the QueryExecutor and the other for the Provider Adapter.

-*user* and *password*, if present, are the credentials of the Data Provider.
+* **user** and **password**, if present, are the credentials of the Data Provider.

-*cloudProvider* is the unique code of the cloud where the DataProvider is hosted.
+* **cloudProvider** is the unique code of the cloud where the DataProvider is hosted.
 Can be used to set the score of the performance for a specific file download.

-*supportedPlatforms* is an array if strings.
+* **supportedPlatforms** is an array if strings.
 Each String is a valid entry of the Plaforms supported by WASDI: here is written the list of plaforms that this DataProvider supports.

-Since each Platform can be supported by many data providers, as we can select the best data provider, WASDI also define the best catalogue to use to query that specific Platform.
-This is done in the catalogues section of wasdiConfig.
+Since each Platform can be supported by many data providers, as we can select the best data provider, WASDI also defines the best catalogue to use to query that specific Platform.
+This is done in the `catalogues` section of wasdiConfig.

 .. code-block:: json